Demodectic Mange Treatment For Dogs And Cats How to Clear Up Your Pet’s Scabbing Skin

 Symptoms and Forms of Demodectic Mange

 The most common symptoms of demodectic mange are hair loss, painful sores, and scabbing.
 Secondary bacterial infections caused by the disease can also lead to uncomfortable itching.
-Demodectic mange is quite common in dogs -- especially puppies -- but it is rare in cats.
+Demodectic mange is quite common in dogs- especially puppies- but rare in cats.

 Demondecitc mange can either be localized or generalized:

 • Localized demodectic mange occurs when the mites are confined to one or two small areas of the body.
-This type of mange is very common in young pets, and most cases resolve spontaneously with no need for treatment.
+This type of mange is very common in young pets and, in most cases, resolves spontaneously with no need for treatment.
 Only around 10% of pets with localized demodectic mange will develop generalized demodectic mange.

 • Generalized demodectic mange affects large areas of a pet’s body and often leads to secondary infections.
 In young pets under one year of age, the disease may resolve without any treatment.
 In older pets, it may point to a more serious underlying health problem (such as cancer, hypothyroidism, or heartworm disease) that is allowing the spread of the disease and requires treatment.